 Dr. Anthony Carter, a native of Peabody, Massachusetts, attended Boston University graduating Summa Cum Laude with distinction.
 He was recognized as a Commonwealth Scholar and became an inductee of Phi Beta Kappa.
 He gained early acceptance into Boston University School of Medicine, graduating with honors and as a member of Alpha Omega Alpha.
-Dr. Carter completed his internship and residency at NYU/Bellevue Medical Center.
-Upon completion of his internship/residency, he spent three years at Langley Air Force Base as a staff orthopaedic surgeon which included a tour of duty overseas as part of Operation Restore Hope in Somalia.
+After graduating, Dr. Carter began his orthopaedic career at NYU, serving as chief resident before beginning his service at Langley Air Force Base in 1992.
+While at Langley, he served as a staff orthopaedic surgeon which included a tour of duty overseas as part of Operation Restore Hope in Somalia.
 Dr. Carter joined Hampton Roads Orthopaedics and Sports Medicine in 1995.
-He is a Board Certified orthopaedic surgeon and a member of the American Academy of Orthopaedic Surgeons.
-Dr. Carter served as the Chief of Orthopaedic Surgery at Mary Immaculate Hospital and has been the Dean of the Health Academy.

 Dr. Daniel Cavazos has been practicing medicine since 1986.
 He completed his undergraduate degree at the University of Texas and received his medical degree from the Uniformed Services University of Health Sciences, F. Herbert School of Medicine in Bethesda, Maryland.
 He completed his surgical residency at the University of Connecticut Center of Health Sciences in Farmington, Connecticut.
 He served in the United States Air Forces for twenty years, and was the the Chief of Orthopaedics at Langley Air Force Base, and retired in 1998.
 It was then that he joined Hampton Roads Orthopaedics & Sports Medicine.